danwilliams/rustmark/docs/integration.md

     Returns a `200 OK` response with a JSON body containing raw interval statistics about the API service.

+  - **`GET /api/stats/feed`**
+    Returns a `200 OK` response with a status code of `101 Switching Protocols` and the `Connection` header set to `Upgrade`.
+This will upgrade the HTTP connection to a WebSocket connection, It will then stream statistics every second in JSON format.

 The health check endpoints are not authenticated, and not versioned.